-All students must satisfactorily complete a criminal background check prior to enrolling in a practicum course (July 1st for fall classes) and as required by the clinical practicum facility.
+All students must satisfactorily complete a criminal background check prior to enrolling in a practicum course (April 1st for summer practicum) and as required by the clinical practicum facility.
 Results must be received prior to beginning the practicum experience.
 Many of the health care facilities affiliated with UAM SON require student background checks and drug screening.
 A background check may take several weeks to complete.
 The background checks are conducted by PreCheck, a national screening and compliance company.
 Detailed instructions for requesting the background check through PreCheck will be emailed to students.

-Results of the background check are reported to the SON Graduate Program Coordinator.
+Results of the background check are reported to the SON MSN Program Coordinator.
 An unsatisfactory background check may result in dismissal from the nursing program.